Musical Stones of Skiddaw

 All evidence points to the area of Sinen Gill being the most likely source of the stones.
-Smith and Yardley, in a research paper published for the Cumberland Geological Society in 2008, wrote: “The upper part of the Sinen Gill valley looks like a very likely source of material that could have been shaped into musical stones.
+Smith and Yardley, in a research paper published for the Cumberland Geological Society in 2008, wrote:

+The upper part of the Sinen Gill valley looks like a very likely source of material that could have been shaped into musical stones.
 The granite is only clearly exposed along a section of the stream bed of Sinen Gill for about 170m.
 On the spur top approximately 100m south of the Gill there are some huge granite slabs exposed at the surface (over 5m in length), which may be in situ.
 The hornfels is well exposed in this area with prominent crags on both sides of the valley and large areas of loose slabby scree.
-The material has a very strong bedded fabric and importantly is seen to break relatively easily into flat slabs close to the optimum thickness of 2.5-3cm seen in the musical stones.
-Thin slabs throughout this area ring when struck with a geological hammer.”
+The material has a very strong bedded fabric and importantly is seen to break relatively easily into flat slabs close to the optimum thickness of 2.5–3cm seen in the musical stones.
+Thin slabs throughout this area ring when struck with a geological hammer.

-Another consideration is that the area of Sinen Gill would have been reasonably accessible for Joseph.
-Reports exist of the Richardson family taking outings to the fells with a horse and cart in the search for possible stones, with potential pieces being conveyed back to Applethwaite in readiness for Joseph to spend long hours shaping and tuning the slabs to the required size and note.
+Another consideration is that the area of Sinen Gill would have been reasonably accessible for Joseph Richardson.
+Reports exist of the Richardson family taking outings to the fells with a horse and cart in the search for possible stones, with potential pieces being conveyed back to Applethwaite in readiness for Joseph Richardson to spend long hours shaping and tuning the slabs to the required size and note.
 The well-graded and wide mine track up to the area from Threlkeld would have provided easy access for horses and carts, whereas the area of the inner aureole beyond Sinen Gill does not have any suitable tracks.